Easy Roasted Tomato Soup

 - Lay the tomatoes in a large oven proof dish.

-- Peel all of the cloves of garlic.
-Arrange the garlic cloves in and around the tomatoes in the oven dish.
+- Peel all of the cloves of garlic and arrange them in and around the tomatoes in the oven dish.

 - Drizzle with the olive oil and season with a very generous helping of salt and pepper.